yaqwsx/bcthesis/symdivine.md

 The tool was originally presented in \cite{Havel2014thesis} as a generic platform for control-explicit data-symbolic state-space exploration.
-It provided a state generator from \llvm bit-code and allowed the user to specify a custom state format and an exploration algorithm.
+It provided a state generator from \llvm bitcode and allowed the user to specify a custom state format and an exploration algorithm.
 This set-up let the user to implement a wide variety of verification techniques -- e.g. explicit-state model checking, symbolic execution or some kind of hybrid technique.
 Over the years, \symdivine